MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

         }
     }

     // Sort the list by lastChecked.
-This ensures all newly added accounts
+This ensures that unprocessed accounts
-    // (i.e., lastChecked: '') in accountsList are first.
+    // (i.e., lastChecked: '') in accountsList are first in the list.
+If all
+    // accounts have been processed, the accounts with the oldest lastChecked
+    // time stamp are first.

     accountsList.sort((a, b) => a.lastChecked.localeCompare(b.lastChecked));

     // Save the list of JSON objects back to the file.
+The file is opened
+    // again in reportResults() to update the lastChecked field with
+    // the time stamp of when the account was processed.

     saveObject(accountsList, ACCOUNTS_FILE_NAME);

     // Get a maximum of the first 50 accounts (ACCOUNT_BATCH_SIZE) from accountsList.
+    // Each time the script runs, it grabs the next 50 accounts until eventually
+    // The script processes all accounts.

     const toCheck = accountsList.slice(0, ACCOUNT_BATCH_SIZE).map(x => x.id);

     Logger.log('Checking the following accounts: ' + JSON.stringify(toCheck));

     // Use the executeInParallel method to execute the findDisapprovedAds function
-    // for all 50 accounts.
+    // for all 50 accounts in parallel.
+When findDisapprovedAds finishes with all
+    // 50 accounts, Scripts calls the reportResults function.

     AccountsApp.accounts().withIds(toCheck).executeInParallel('findDisapprovedAds', 'reportResults');
 }

+// The script executes this function in parallel for each account that the
-// The executeInParallel call in main() tells Scripts to execute this function
+// BingAdsAccountSelector returns (see the executeInParallel call in main()).
-// for each account the selector returns.
+// Each account in the selector becomes the current account for each instance
+// of findDisapprovedAds().

 function findDisapprovedAds() {
     const currentAccountInfo = `${BingAdsApp.currentAccount().getName()} ${BingAdsApp.currentAccount().getAccountId()} (${BingAdsApp.currentAccount().getAccountNumber()})`;